suren-atoyan/react-pwa/README.md

 #### UI-framework

-[MUI](https://mui.com/) v5 is used here. `MUI` is fully-loaded component library, super customizable and easy to use.
+[MUI](https://mui.com/) v5 is used here. `MUI` is a fully-loaded component library, super customizable, and easy to use.

 #### Store

-As a store managment tool [Recoil](https://recoiljs.org/) is used.
+As a store management tool [Recoil](https://recoiljs.org/) is used.
 Check the [src/store](./src/store) folder for more information.

 #### Notifications